pearlmiumiu/mysite/aboutme.md

 ## Welcome to my website!
-I am an Data Analyst from New Jersey.
-I love finding interesting and meaningful patterns from large and complex datasets.
+I am a full stack fellow at Grace Hopper.
+I am fascinated by the logical foundation of programming and feel triumph when I conquer problems.

 ### Others
-I also love to travel, cook, and exercise.
+I also love to travel, cook, and exercise:)